stoplightio/spectral/README.md

 > Note: The Spectral CLI supports both YAML and JSON.

 Currently, the CLI supports validation of OpenAPI 2 and 3 documents and lints them based on our default ruleset.
-If you want to build and run custom rulesets, see [Customization](#Customization).
+It does not support custom rulesets at this time.
+Although if you want to build and run custom rulesets outside of the CLI, see [Customization](#Customization).

 ## Customization